Last updated: October 5, 2022

-You may occasionally wish to merge two existing contacts in HubSpot.
-Before you merge contacts, understand what happens to the data on the contact records you're merging.
+In your HubSpot account, you can merge two contacts into one record.
+Before you merge your contacts, understand what happens to the data on the contact records.

 - In your HubSpot account, navigate to Contacts > Contacts.